Rosalita/typescript-learning/README.md

 This can be done using a command prompt, where an expression can be typed to get immediate output.
 `ts-node` is recommended and can be installed with `npm install ts-node`

+It's also worth noting that `npx` can be used to run binaries from modules that are installed locally in node_modules.
+If ts-node is installed locally, it can be used with `npx ts-node`

 To run typescript `ts-node file.ts`

 It's strongly recommended to use a linter for TypeScript as it will catch errors that the compiler can't.